 As soon as the carbocation is produced, the nucleophilic reagent attacks the carbocation.
 However, if no carbocation is produced, the SN1 reaction does not occur.
-No matter how highly nucleophilic the reagent (high electron density reagent) is, the reaction rate of the SN1 reaction does not change rate, because it is important that the carbocation is produced.
+No matter how highly nucleophilic the reagent (high electron density reagent) is, the reaction rate of the SN1 reaction does not change rate, because the important thing is whether or not the carbocation is produced.

-In the SN1 reaction, only the compounds to which leaving groups are attached are involved in the rate of the reaction.
-Nucleophiles do not play a role in the rate of the reaction.
+In the SN1 reaction, only the compound with the leaving group attached is involved in the reaction rate.
+Nucleophiles are not involved in the reaction rate.

 The rate-determining step of the SN1 reaction may be illustrated using an energy diagram.
 The energy diagram is shown below.

-The SN1 reaction requires the first and highest energy to be generated by the carbocation.
+The SN1 reaction requires the highest energy at the beginning when the carbocation is formed.
 The high energy state is called the transition state.
 A large amount of energy is required to reach the transition state.

-The probability of the SN1 reaction is as follows.
+The ease of the SN1 reaction occurring is as follows.

 - Tertiary > Secondary > > > Primary > Methyl cation

 We have already mentioned that the SN1 reaction does not occur with primary carbocations.
-This is simply because primary carbocations produce very little.
+This is because primary carbocations are almost never formed.
 On the other hand, the SN1 reaction proceeds at a slower rate with secondary carbocations.
 The reaction rate is faster in the case of tertiary carbocations.

 In an allyl and benzyl cation, there is a double bond next to it.
 This allows resonance structures to be written and stabilizes the structure of the cation.
-This results in an SN1 reaction.
+As a result, the SN1 reaction occurs.

 In Stereochemistry, the SN1 Reaction Results in Racemic Mixture

 In the stereochemistry of the SN1 reaction, racemization occurs.
-In other words, if you have to consider stereochemistry, you should understand that two substances are created by racemic bodies.
+In other words, if we have to consider stereochemistry, we should understand that two substances are produced by the racemate.